Nova Scotia

 WebsiteSatellite View

-Off the tip of Digby Neck, accessible by 2 small car ferries, there is a village with accommodations, and varied habitat for birding all year round.
-The best seasons are probably late Summer and Fall.
-In Summer and early Fall several local companies offer half day trips by boat into the adjacent mouth of the Bay of Fundy for whale watching (Humpbacked, Fin and Northern Right); plus excellent seabird watching - often with huge numbers of Shearwaters, Phalaropes and the occasional Jaeger and Skua being regular highlights.
+Off the tip of Digby Neck, accessible by 2 small car ferries, Westport is a village with accommodations, and varied habitat for birding all year round, although the best season is late Summer and Fall, when several local companies offer half day trips by boat into the adjacent mouth of the Bay of Fundy for whale watching (Humpbacked, Fin and Northern Right); plus excellent seabird watching - often with huge numbers of Shearwaters, Phalaropes and the occasional Jaeger and Skua being regular highlights.
 Later in fall there is an excellent Raptor migration over the Island.
-Large "kettles" of Broad-wings, and Sharp-shins whizzing about at low levels, are the highlights, with rarities being regular.
-A good day, especially in fall, can easily yield over 100 bird species.
+Large "kettles" mostly of Broad-winged hawks are the highlights, with rarities being regular.
+The best spot for passerine migration is Northern Point at dawn.
+Pond Cove Beach is the best spot for Fall shorebird migration, often also including provincial rarities.

 • Cape Breton Highlands National Park